 If you wind up bringing home your income-floor amount, there probably won’t be much room in your budget for entertainment or other unnecessary purchases.
 Unfortunately, you’ll have to cut those items from your low-income, low-spend budget.
 Take a spin through our article on wants vs needs for pointers on deciding what’s essential and what can be cut.

 It’s possible that your budget won’t end up exactly like you want it.
 No need to stress!
 Now is the time to think through how you would cover the gap between your income floor and spending needs.
-Do you have family or friends you could borrow from?
+Do you have family or friends you could borrow money instantly from?
 Is there another income source you could tap?

 If bringing home your income floor means you’ll have a budget gap, it’s an especially good idea to set aside funds in the months you bring home more income, so that you can bridge that gap in future months.